dhshark1/FlightSimulator/README.md

 2. Import oxyplot in appropriate files in order to view graphs
 3. Install the latest version of FlightGear on your computer
 4. Execute the solution!

-## Manual:

-1. Run the app and a GUI should open.
-2. Upload your CSV and XML files and press Upload File on your right hand side.
-3. The simulation will begin, and you are free to use the controls and sliders to analyze the flight
-4. You must implement the following method to run a different dll from our built in dll's:
+5. You must implement the following methods to run a different dll from our built in dll's:

 ```cs
 List<Tuple<string, int>> getAnomalies(string trainFile, string testFile){}
 void getAttributeWithADAnnotations(string testFile){}
 Dictionary<string, Tuple<float, float>> getUseCaseEight(string trainFile){}
 ```

+## Manual:

+1. Run the app and a GUI should open.
+2. Upload your CSV and XML files and press Upload File on your right hand side.
+3. The simulation will begin, and you are free to use the controls and sliders to analyze the flight

 ## UMLs and Class Diagrams: